Cart 0

 Nesting Doula Collective offers accessible community-based programs to support culturally diverse birthing families through their pregnancy, birth, and postpartum.
 Click through each of our current programs to learn more!
 Reach out to us at nestingdoula@gmail.com if you have any questions.

-• Join our drop-ins for BIPOC families with babies under 12 months.
+• Join our weekly drop-ins for BIPOC families with babies under 12 months.

-This is a great opportunity to get outside with your little one this spring/summer and meet other culturally diverse families.
-Connect with our doulas with your pressing postpartum questions, have a snack, and “shop” in our free store.
+This is a great opportunity to socialize and meet other culturally diverse families.
+Connect with our doulas with your pressing postpartum questions, have a cup of tea and some snacks, and find some treasures in our free store.
 Each session includes facilitated check-ins, peer support, refreshments, and social time for babies.
+Some sessions may include guest speakers on special topics such as breast feeding, postpartum pelvic health, returning to exercise, starting solids and more!

 Upcoming Dates:

-Our team of skilled and experienced Doulas and Childbirth Educators host an inclusive and accessible space for everyone including BIPOC, trans, non-binary, and queer folks.
+Our team of skilled and experienced Doulas and Childbirth Educators host an inclusive and accessible space for Indigenous, Black, POC, trans, non-binary, and queer folks.
 Participants are welcome to attend on their own or bring a partner, family member, or friend.
 We recommend that the person you choose to bring with you is the same person who will be at your birth.
 This is an opportunity to connect with other expecting families as well as birth workers in your community.

 Outline: